ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 ```

 {{% notice Note %}}
 `ColorAttachment` is the only mandatory field.
-Also make sure you have specified `renderPassColorAttachment.depthSlice`
+Also make sure you have specified `renderPassColorAttachment.depthSlice`.
+It is recommended to go through the ColorAttachment [members](https://gpuweb.github.io/gpuweb/#color-attachments)
 {{% /notice %}}

 Now we can invoke the following APIs to draw our 3D object: